HiruNya/x11_get_windows/README.md

         .expect("Error getting the title of the window."));
 ```

-If you are going to be using either a [Session] or a [Display] struct more than once,
+If you are going to be using either a `Session` or a `Display` struct more than once,
-please use the same one for each time as [x11::xlib::XOpenDisplay] is used when opening,
+please use the same one for each time as `x11::xlib::XOpenDisplay` is used when opening,
-and [x11::xlib::XCloseDisplay] is used on drop.
+and `x11::xlib::XCloseDisplay` is used on drop.

+## Links:
 Here are some possibly helpful links that I used when making this crate and might be helpful if you want to go past the small functionality of this crate:
 * [Xlib - C Language X Interface](https://www.x.org/releases/X11R7.7/doc/libX11/libX11/libX11.html#Obtaining_and_Changing_Window_Properties)
 * [StackOverflow X11: List top level windows](https://stackoverflow.com/questions/37359063/x11-list-top-level-windows)